 Showed no initiative to close down Michael Essien, even when it became obvious that the Ghanaian was squaring up for a cross.
 And as a result, he supplied the assist for Madrid’s second goal in the first half.

 Made to chase shadows for the majority of the game by the lively play of Mesut Ozil.
 The Brazilian failed to anchor the midfield in any kind of convincing fashion, as Madrid found a lot of joy in his central zone just outside the box.

 Had one or two decent bursts forward during the first half to drive his team into the opposition half.
 But those encouraging moments were more an aberration rather than the norm, and he spent large spells on the periphery of the game.

-  He worked very hard in the center of the park to close down the space in front of his defense, but sometimes, the quality of the opposition attack left him huffing and puffing after the ball in vain.
+He worked very hard in the centre of the park to close down the space in front of his defence, but sometimes, the quality of the opposition attack left him huffing and puffing after the ball in vain.

 Fluffed his lines with one first half chance after being set up by Didier Drogba, but he generally found quality service hard to come by, and as a result, struggled to make his mark on the game.

 The brightest spark for Galatasaray throughout.
 A swift and powerful turn freed him from Raphael Varane for a shot, which he missed, and not long after, he called Diego Lopez into action with a swerving drive.
 Never stopped trying to make things happen.